 Throughout his filmography, Dwayne Johnson has almost always played characters with clear moral codes and “strong daddy” swagger.
 (Think Roadblock in G.I.
-Joe, Hobbs in the Fast and Furious franchise, and his one-legged family-defending supersoldier in Skyscraper.)
+Joe, Hobbs in the Fast and Furious franchise, and his one-legged family-defending supersoldier in the weirdly fascinating Skyscraper.)

 The Rock is about as classic as an American hero can get.
 But because we live in the age of the anti-hero, where truth, justice, and the American way is either considered quaint, myopic, embarrassingly sincere, or a weaponizable ideology for extremism, Johnson cloaks his heroism behind the raised eyebrow and scowl of rugged individualism.
 Will he always do the right thing?
 Absolutely.
 He just needs to look like he’s a badass while doing it, because someone told the marketing department that no one likes a kind and gentle Superman anymore.

 But life is a pendulum, and the popularity of these faux-antiheroes who smuggle classic hero tropes in the guise of self-interest suggests that the pendulum may be starting to swing back.

 The first sign that audiences never really lost their appetite for unironic heroes was the unquenchable popularity of the Harry Potter franchise.

 Harry is a lot of things, but hip and ironic is canonically not one of them.